datcn1212/vi-en_nmt_from-scratch/EVAL_PROTOCOL.md

 # Evaluation protocol

-Locked in before any results exist, to prevent unconsciously bending the protocol once a model's performance is visible.
+Locked in before any results exist

 - Comparing configurations (hyperparameters, architectures, attention variants, anything) is judged on the dev set only.
 - The test set is scored exactly once, at the end, after everything else is already decided.
-- Whenever two models are compared, they use the same decoding settings (same beam width, same max length) - never beam search for one and greedy for the other.
+- Whenever two models are compared, they use the same decoding settings (same beam width, same max length).

 ## Decisions log